kavia-common/user-request-test-project-2321-2330/vscode-extension/README.md

 2. Run `npm install`
 3. Build: `npm run compile`
 4. Press `F5` (or Run > Start Debugging) to launch a new Extension Development Host window.
-5. In the Activity Bar, click on the "KAVIA" icon to open the Chat view.
+5. In the Activity Bar, click on the "Te-copilot" icon to open the Chat view.
-   Alternatively, run the command: `KAVIA Chat: Open Chat`.
+   Alternatively, run the command: `Te-copilot Chat: Open Chat`.

 ## Development